griby/ray-tracing-series/README.md

 # ray-tracing-series
-Ray Tracing in One Weekend Book Series by Peter Shirley
+My implementation of the Ray Tracing in One Weekend Book Series by Peter Shirley - https://raytracing.github.io/